9 Different Types of Flies in Iowa

 Female caddisflies lay fertilized eggs immediately in the water or on vegetation above the water line.

-They can breathe thanks to their feathery gills.
+Thanks to their feathery gills, they can breathe.
 When it’s time to pupate, they construct tiny cases or “homes” for themselves that they carry around wherever they go.

 They consume aquatic insects and submerged plant matter in the interim.